Service Fees

 The Bottom Line

 Service fees are the "termites" of investing—small, often unnoticed, but capable of eating away the structure of your wealth over time.
-In an era of compressed trading costs, financial institutions increasingly rely on ancillary service fees for revenue.
-The smart investor views these fees as a guaranteed loss and aggressively seeks to minimize them.
-By choosing the right account type, opting for digital delivery, and consolidating assets, you can often eliminate these costs entirely.
+In an era of compressed trading costs and "$0 commission" brokers, financial institutions increasingly rely on these ancillary service fees for their revenue.
+The smart investor views these fees as a guaranteed loss and aggressively seeks to minimize or eliminate them through proactive account management.
+By choosing the right account type, opting for digital delivery, and consolidating assets to meet minimum balance requirements, you can often avoid these costs entirely.
 Remember: A dollar saved in fees is worth more than a dollar of market return, because the savings are guaranteed and risk-free.
+Ultimately, the best way to grow your wealth is to keep as much of it as possible working for you in the markets, rather than lost to administrative costs.
+Always read the fine print of any brokerage agreement to ensure you fully understand the fees that may apply to your account.

 More in Account Management